rahul-verma/arjuna/docs/webui_basics/WebApp.md

     google.quit()
 ```

-During initilization, `WebApp` automatically looks for the `ArjunaOption.AUT_BASE_URL` option in the `Configuration` object associated with it.
+During initilization, `WebApp` automatically looks for the `ArjunaOption.APP_URL` option in the `Configuration` object associated with it.
 It means you can provide this option in any of the following ways:
 - Modify Reference `Configuration`
   - Add this option in `project.conf` file.
   - Provide it as a CLI option.